falldamagestudio/UE-Jenkins-BuildSystem/OPERATION.md

 * Once this is done, you should be able to see [a new network + subnetwork](https://console.cloud.google.com/networking/networks/list), some [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts), and some extra [storage buckets](https://console.cloud.google.com/storage/browser) in GCP.

-* Configure a DNS entry that points to `jenkins-controller-external-ip-address`'s address.

 ### Build Docker & VM images

 * Add some secrets to your Images repository: